GoldnDenis/CTU_TS1_SELENIUM/README.md

 # A Semestral Project for the 'B6B36TS1: Software Testing' class

 ## A consice description of the work
-This project's objective is to test out the basic functionality of the common-used web mapping service in the Czech Republic - 'IDOS'.
+This project's objective is to test out the basic functionality of the commonly-used web mapping service in the Czech Republic - 'IDOS'.

 ## Requirements for the semestral project
 ### Návrh testovací strategie